CRMPickers logoCRMPickers

 Automation

-Salesforce: broader orchestration
+Salesforce: CRM workflow orchestration

-NetSuite CRM: suite automation
+NetSuite CRM: suite-centered automation

 Reporting